Medomsley prison guard Alexander Flavell accused of abuse

 Alexander Flavell, 89, had worked at Medomsley Detention Centre near Consett, County Durham.

-He has previously denied misconduct in public office, buggery, indecent assault and three counts of assault.
+He has denied charges including misconduct in public office, serious sexual assault and indecent assault.

 He is unfit to stand trial but jurors at Teesside Crown Court have been asked to consider if he carried out the acts.